 In 2003 the NASD attempted to create lists of documents that should be produced in most cases, and in doing so, ignored the fact that cases are fact specific, and we cannot have a list of documents for all cases.

-However, the creation of the Discovery Guide was a step forward, and over the years it has evolved.
+The Discovery Guide was a step forward, and over the years it has evolved.
 So long as parties and arbitrators keep in mind that the Guide is just that – a Guide – and not a list of what must be produced, or an exhaustive list of everything that should be produced, the Guide will continue to preempt some discovery disputes.

 Mark Astarita is a securities attorney who represents investors and financial professionals across the country in their arbitration, litigation and regulatory matters.
 He is a partner in the boutique law firm of Sallah Astarita & Cox.
 You can email Mark with questions at firstname.lastname@example.org